 No Other God

-This is episode 2 in our series discussing the character and theme development of “God” in the Bible.
+Tim and Jon continue discussing the character and theme development of God in the Bible.

 God Series Episode 3

-In this show, Tim & Jon walk through the big ideas of the “Divine Council” & spiritual warfare.
+In this episode, Tim and Jon walk through the big ideas of the divine council and spiritual warfare.